Introduction

 Rest of England

-The staff constituency is divided into five classes based on the geographical boundaries within which the Trust operates, these are; North Hampshire, Southampton, South West Hampshire, South East Hampshire and the Isle of Wight.
+The staff constituency is divided into six classes based on the geographical boundaries within which the Trust operates, these are; North Hampshire, Portsmouth, Southampton, South West Hampshire, South East Hampshire and the Isle of Wight.

 South West Hampshire